 By now, nearly everyone knows about GDPR and how it completely changed the way the world views privacy rights.

 GDPR stands for the General Data Protection Regulation.
-It’s an EU law that went into effect in May 2018.
+It’s an EU law that took effect in May 2018.
 It governs privacy, data collection, and data protection within the European Union and the European Economic Area (EAA).

-The primary purpose of the GDPR is to protect private information and standardize data protection laws across the EU.
-But more than that, it’s to protect the individual’s fundamental rights and freedom –– and the right to privacy is clearly stated in Article 8 of the European Convention on Human Rights.
+GDPR’s primary purpose is to protect private information and standardize data protection laws across the EU.
+But more than that, it protects the individual’s fundamental rights and freedom with the right to privacy clearly stated in Article 8 of the European Convention on Human Rights.